sjortiz/titanic_surviving_rate_visualization/README.md

 	Age ranges are uncommon

 #### What questions do you have about the data?
 	total number of women/men?
-Hard to tell if it’s a lot of deaths in comparison to total passengers
+Hard to tell if it’s a lot of deaths

 #### What relationships do you notice?